altair-graphql/altair/DEV.md

 ### Stripe product requirements

+- Always create plan config in the database first
 - Product should have `role` metadata that corresponds to `PlanConfig` id in the database
 - Product should have recurring pricing